 3. Think How ‘Green’ Asphalt Can Be

 Did you know that asphalt is one of the most recycled products in the country?
 In fact, out of more than 100 million tons that is used each year to rebuild roads, 95% is derived from recycled asphalt.
 Additionally, other waste products such as oil, asphalt shingles, and concrete can be repurposed into new asphalt pavement.
-However, this is just one example of how ‘green’ asphalt paving can be.
-A similar example is the use of porous asphalt.
+Another example of how ‘green’ asphalt paving can be is the use of porous asphalt.

 At Wolf Paving, we often use porous or permeable asphalt pavement for new parking lot surfaces.
 Porous asphalt is a paved surface that allows water to permeate through the surface, rather than runoff the sides of the pavement.
 As a result of the permeable nature of porous asphalt, the pavement prevents pooling water and also works as a filtration system.
 As water enters the pavement and flows through, toxins are removed by the sub-base.
 This allows for the cleaner, uncontaminated water to flow back into the ground as nature intended.